francolautaro2/nukerBot/README.md

 # nukerBot
-Simple nuker bot hecho en python para realizar eliminaciones sin mucho esfuerzo de text-channels y voice-channels en discord
+Simple nuker bot made in python to effortlessly delete text-channels and voice-channels in discord

-No me hago responsable de su uso.
-Este bot fue hecho con fines educativos.
+I am not responsible for its use.
+This bot was made for educational purposes.